sailfish-team/sailfish/doc/about.rst

 Development team
 ----------------
-The Sailfish project is developed by the following people:
+The Sailfish project was started by Michal Januszewski and is currently developed by a group of contributors.
+See the git commit logs for a full list of authors.

-1) Michał Januszewski: project leader
-2) Marcin Kostur (University of Silesia): visualization, testing, physics consultation.

 How to help?
 ------------